4Source/Keyboard-Layout-Optimizer/README.md

 This Project is based on the [AtomicFrontierCode/keyboards](https://github.com/AtomicFrontierCode/keyboards) Repository.

 You feelt like the standard keyboard layout isn't a charm?
 Or just wanna try Another Keyboard Layout?
 This Project could help you find **your** better keyboard layout.
 The change won't be easy, so you should think carefully about whether you want to do it.
 It is also important that _myBook_ contains _pages_ that are suitable for you. _myBook_? _pages_?
 What does that mean? _myBook_ is the name of the folder where the pages are in.
-The _pages_ are in best case Text you wrote or just text in the languges you use.
-These text will be used to measure the usability of the keyboard layout.
+The _pages_ are Text you wrote or just text in the languges you use.
+These text will be used to create a heatmap, this will measure the usability of the keyboard layout.

 > [!WARNING]
 > This Project is still under development.